skynetservices/skydns1/README.md

 `curl -X DELETE -L http://localhost:8080/skydns/services/1001`

 ### Retrieve Service Info via API
 Currently you may only retrieve a service's info by UUID of the service, in the future we may implement querying of the services similar to the DNS interface.

 `curl -X GET -L http://localhost:8080/skydns/services/1001`

+### Call backs
+Registering a call back is similar to registering a service.
+A service that registered a call back will receive an HTTP (TODO(miek): where what how exactly?).
+Every time something changes in the service: the callback is executed.
+A callback stays active, until it is deleted (TODO(miek): yes/no?).

+`curl -X PUT -L http://localhost:8080/skydns/callbacks/1001 -d '{"Name":"TestService","Version":"1.0.0","Environment":"Production","Region":"Test","Host":"web1.site.com",Reply:"web2.example.nl","Port":5441}'`

+This will result in the call back being sent to `web2.example.nl` on port 5441.

+TODO(miek): Deleting callbacks

 ##Discovery (DNS)
 You can find services by querying SkyDNS via any DNS client or utility.
 It uses a known domain syntax with wildcards to find matching services.